technocratau/util/shell/README.md

 Install rbenv
 -------------
-On mac, the recommended way to install rbenv is as follows.
+On mac, the recommended way to install rbenv is using homebrew as follows.
 For alternative installation instructions see https://github.com/sstephenson/rbenv.
 ```
 brew update
 brew install rbenv